GDRead3/wordup/README.md

 # Wordup - Mobile Game App

 A React Native mobile game application focused on vocabulary enhancement through various word games.
-Currently featuring Hangman with multiple game modes, addtional games modes will be added in time.
+Currently featuring Hangman with multiple game modes, additional games modes will be added in time.

 # Motivation

-I want to make a simple but addictive game that inspires curiousity while also offering value to the players.
+I want to make a simple but addictive game that inspires curiosity while also offering value to the players.
 Learning while having fun is the best way to learn!

 ## Features

 ### Hangman Game

 - Multiple Game Modes:
   - Quick Mode: 10 rounds with 6 lives
   - Marathon Mode: Unlimited rounds with 6 lives